toastyblast/IP-CourseworkOne/README.md

 # IP-CourseworkOne
 Code made by Yoran Kerbusch for Edge Hill University course CIS3149 Interface Programming 2018-2019 for coursework 1

 This is a Python code coursework project that has students test and play with OpenCV and OpenPose body recognition.
+This code was made by Yoran Kerbusch for Edge Hill University third-year course CIS3149 Interface Programming 2018-2019 as part of my International Minor, for that course's coursework 1: An individual code portfolio.

 WARNING: To use these files, you are required to do the following:
 - Download OpenPose from https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases;